 New online academic programs are designed to attract new students to IU—students we may not be able to serve otherwise.

 IU is developing new online academic programs to serve the students in Indiana and beyond.
-Explore collaborative programs currently in development.
+Explore the new programs currently in development.

 Collaboration is a key feature of IU’s model for developing new online degrees.
 Faculty members from participating campuses work together to create a shared curriculum, leveraging IU’s considerable scale, resources, and faculty expertise.
 In this way, IU avoids internal competition and unnecessary duplication of online degrees, and provides clear choices to potential students.
 Students in a collaborative degree always have a home campus of enrollment, but they are able to take courses offered by any participating campus.